 The Project will be focusing on generating knowledge and data for analysis severe accidents sequences going from the early stages of the fuel degradation, through the fuel relocation, the molten pool formation in-vessel, reactor pressure vessel (RPV) failure, and the interaction between the corium and the concrete during ex-vessel phases.
 The Project will also generate knowledge and data regarding fission products (FPs) behaviour in severe accidents and assess how this may affect source term evaluations.

-TCOFF: Czech Republic, European Commission, France, Germany, Japan, Korea, Netherlands, Russia, Sweden, Switzerland and United States.
+TCOFF: Czechia, European Commission, France, Germany, Japan, Korea, Netherlands, Russia, Sweden, Switzerland and United States.

 TCOFF-2: Canada, European Commission, France, Germany, Japan, Sweden and United States

 TCOFF: June 2017 - July 2020